 - A suggestion box will be available at each meeting for TAG members.

 - Pizza!
-Free pizza is available at each meeting!
+Free pizza is available at each meeting.

-- Member-only events, such as all-night library lock-ins
+- Member-only events, such as all-night library lock-ins.

-Have questions about TAG?
+Questions?
 Contact Krista at Main Library.

 Middle School Advisory Committee (MAC)

 But, I’m in middle school and want to join TAG!
 Try MAC!

 MAC is the place for middle schoolers to voice their opinions about the library.
 You get to recommend purchases and to help in creating and planning programs.
 This group offers an opportunity to earn volunteer hours and is also a great place to have fun!… Oh, and you get to throw paper at the librarian who coordinates your ideas.
 So, please join us on the first Monday of each month at 6:30 p.m.

 Have questions about MAC?
 Contact Pamela at the Main Library.